pescCDS/cdsWebserver/README.md

 ------------------------------
 DIRECTORY SERVER DEVELOPMENT
 ------------------------------
-To prepare you development environment, invoke "dev-setup.sh" from the directoryServer directory.
+To prepare your development environment, invoke "dev-setup.sh" from the directoryServer directory.
 The script can take a while to run on the first execution, so be patient.
 This is because the script is compiling the packages and downloading, building and starting the docker images.
 When the script completes, you are ready to begin development.